 Video of the Day

-Preheat skillet or frying pan to a medium-low to medium heat before adding the butter.
+- Preheat a skillet or frying pan to medium-low or medium heat before adding the butter.
 Never fry with butter on high heat.

-Swirl the butter around the pan as it melts and add your food once it has melted but before it begins to turn brown.
+- Swirl the butter around the pan as it melts and add your food once it's melted but before it begins to turn brown.

-Combine the butter with canola or vegetable oil in a 2-to-1 ratio for foods that may require a little more heat or cooking time.
+- Combine the butter with canola or vegetable oil in a 2:1 ratio for foods that require a little more heat or cooking time.
 This way you get the flavor of the butter without it burning.